ECrownofFire/ecf/README.md

 * Using Argon2 for password hashing instead of PBKDF2
 * Possibly an expansion upon the current "template-ish" system, maybe a future switch to ErlyDTL or something else, but the current method works well enough

+And these would be nice to eventually get:
+* Events calendar
+* Announcements
+* Track read/unread posts
+* Replying directly to posts

 ### Requirements
 Erlang/OTP 20